percona/psmysql-docs/docs/flexibility/extended_set_var.md

-# Extended SET VAR Optimizer Hint
+# Extended SET VAR optimizer hint

 *Percona Server for MySQL* 8.0 extends the `SET_VAR` introduced in *MySQL* 8.0 effectively replacing the `SET STATEMENT ...
 FOR` statement. `SET_VAR` is an